mindrones/d3-benchmarks/README.md

     }
   },
   ```
-  This implementation sort of duplicate code, so later on I'll add implementations assigning values to temporary vars, like:
+  This implementation duplicates code, so if the case we could test assigning values to temporary vars like this:
   ```js
   moveTo: function(x, y) {
     this._x0 = this._x1 = this._d ?
 R(x, this._d) : x